What is the Capstone Year and why does my child deserve to have one?

-- Having spent two years together, your child’s teachers know her very, very well.
-They know her strengths and areas that are presenting challenges.
-She can begin the year strong, without having to build a relationship of trust with her teacher.
+- Having spent two years together, your child's teachers know the students very, very well.
+They know their strengths and areas that are presenting challenges.
+3rd years can begin the year strong, without having to build a relationship of trust with the teacher.

-- Your child already knows most of her classmates.
-She has grown up in a safe, supportive classroom setting.
-She is learning appropriate social boundaries and interactions with a group of familiar peers.
+- Your child already knows most of their classmates.
+They have grown up in a safe, supportive classroom setting.
+They are learning appropriate social boundaries and interactions with a group of familiar peers.

 - Montessori math is based on the European tradition of unified mathematics.
 Montessori introduces young children to basic geometry and other sophisticated concepts as early as kindergarten.
 Our spiraling curriculum means students will revisit these skills and build on them throughout their elementary experience.

 - Third Years have a real sense of running their classroom community, an important leadership skill that goes on with them.

 - In Montessori, your child can continue to progress at their own pace.
 In traditional education, they may have to wait while the other children begin to catch up or will be forced to move ahead before they are ready.

 - Beginning as early as kindergarten and continuing through elementary, Montessori children are studying cultural geography and beginning to grow into global citizens.

 - In Montessori, students work with intriguing learning materials instead of preprinted work books, allowing a student to work on a skill for the right amount of time for their own understanding and not by a predetermined timeline.

 - Your child has been treated with deep respect as a unique individual.
 The 3rd year student is ready and able to recognize and reciprocate this respect and contribute to the culture of the school and their community.